POLICIES, PRACTICES, AND PROCEDURES

 8.1.1 An interim report on the progress of your research is required six months following the start of your tenure.
-At the appropriate time, you will receive a Six-Month Progress Report Form, requesting a summary of your research program.
+At the appropriate time, you will receive a reminder about completing a Six-Month Progress Report, requesting a summary of your research program.

 8.2 Final Report

-8.2.2 Submission of a final report is a requirement of the National Research Council Associateship Programs.
-You should submit your report to the Associateship Programs office no later than 15 days before the date on which your tenure ends.
+8.2.1 Submission of a final report is a requirement of the NRC Research Associateship Programs.
+You should submit your report to the Fellowships Office no later than 15 days before the date on which your tenure ends.
 A Certificate of Completion will be mailed when this report is received.
-Report forms may be found on the RAP website on the Associate Renewal and Report page.
+The final report may be accessed from the online Associate module (login required).

 return to top of page